Connect with us

 To grow food, you need soil.
 On Earth, soil is composed of five ingredients: minerals, organic matter, living organisms, gases and water.

 But Mars is covered in a blanket of loose, dustlike material called regolith.
 Think of it as Martian sand.
-The regolith contains few nutrients, not enough for healthy plant growth, and it some nasty chemicals called perchlorates, used on Earth in fireworks and explosives.
+The regolith contains few nutrients, not enough for healthy plant growth, and it hosts some nasty chemicals called perchlorates, used on Earth in fireworks and explosives.

 Cleaning up the regolith and turning it into something viable wouldn’t be easy.
 What the alien soil needs is some Martian fertilizer, maybe made by adding extremophiles to it – hardy microbes imported from Earth that can survive even the harshest conditions.
 Genetically engineered organisms are also a possibility.